$8,816,200 • 2,593 acres

 BEYER CROSSING RANCH: Big live water, working and recreational ranch with approx. 2,850 ft. of exceptional San Saba River frontage.
-Deep, wide stretch of water backed up by a natural dam with several small flowing water falls.
-Banks are lined with lots of native pecan trees.
+Deep, wide stretch of water backed up by a natural dam with several small flowing waterfalls.
+The river banks are lined with lots of native pecan trees along with huge white oak and live oak trees upstream.
 Balance of ranch is primarily gently rolling live oak & mesquite country with very little cedar.
-Fences are good and ranch is cross-fenced into 3 pastures.
+Fences are low barbed-wire, recently built down the west boundary and ranch is cross-fenced into 3 pastures.
 Small older house near river used as a hunting cabin.
 One working well with electric submersible pump & generator feed into large concrete storage tank.
-Electric service is near river and to older oil well near center of property. $3,500 per acre.
+Electric service on property, currently runs from along county road to the older oil well near center of property. $3,500 per acre.

 LOCATION/ACCESS: Only 8 miles west of Menard, TX off Highway 190 and Bois D'Arc road (county).
 Roughly 2 hours from Austin, 2 hours from San Antonio, 3 hours from Midland or 4 hours from Dallas/Ft.
 Worth.
 Majority of the ranch is very accessible with Parrish Rd (private) traversing across north end of property parallel to river while main pasture road runs the length of the ranch.
 Several smaller roads branch off or loop around to blinds, feeders, wells, etc.